onurpolattimur/llm-lens/README.md

 The project works like a local MITM proxy: start LLM Lens, point your tool at the local proxy, trust the generated local CA certificate, and watch requests and responses appear in the browser.
-Instead of showing only generic HTTP traffic, LLM Tap parses provider payloads into a normalized conversation trace with messages, tool calls, reasoning blocks, streaming chunks, headers, latency, and token usage when the provider returns it.
+Instead of showing only generic HTTP traffic, LLM Lens parses provider payloads into a normalized conversation trace with messages, tool calls, reasoning blocks, streaming chunks, headers, latency, and token usage when the provider returns it.